Submissions now Open 2016

-The 2016 COMMFFEST (Community Film Festival) will celebrate 11 years from September 22 to 30, screening in movie theatres and exhibition spaces, presented yearly by a group of dedicated volunteers.
+The 2016 COMMFFEST (Community Film Festival) will celebrate 11 years from October 11-16 screening in movie theatres and exhibition spaces, presented yearly by a group of dedicated volunteers.
 COMMFFEST a charitable corporation makes its home in one of Toronto’s most fast growing, economically diverse neighbourhood, Old Town Toronto, where many languages are spoken and where memorable films like Robcob; Cinderella Man, Chicago, X-Men, The Hurricane, and Against the Ropes were created.

 COMMFFEST is dedicated to presenting a wide variety of local, national, and international works both long and short that can transform and shape our views of the world.